dglass710/resume-generator/Executable/ReadMe.md

 ## **Final Notes**

 - **GUI Refresh:**
-  Any changes made through the GUI (such as customizing the UI or editing sections) trigger a full refresh of the main window.
+  Any changes made through the GUI (such as customizing the UI, editing sections, or reordering items via drag and drop) trigger a full refresh of the main window.
 This ensures that updates—such as changes to the window title, size, and font—are applied immediately.

 - **Support:**
   If you encounter any issues or have questions, please contact the developer.